AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-performance.md

 `com/adobe/granite/workflow/job/etc/workflow/models/dam/update_asset/jcr_content/model`

 Therefore, you can create a job queue for the topic that matches the job topics of your workflow model.
-Configuring the performance-related properties of the queue affects only the worklfow model that generates the jobs that match the queue topic.
+Configuring the performance-related properties of the queue affects only the workflow model that generates the jobs that match the queue topic.

 The following procedure creates a job queue for a workflow, using the **DAM Update Asset** workflow as an example.